NEDERLANDS // ENGLISH

 The list of closed attraction at Jin Jiang Action Park is rather long.

 The park’s Frisbee is operating, but the shuttle loop coaster in the background isn’t.
-This doesn’t come as a surprise: according to the Rollercoaster Database, it has been SBNO since 2017.
+This doesn’t come as a surprise: according to the Roller Coaster Database, it has been SBNO since 2017.

-One of the few operational rides this morning is the park’s huge ferris wheel.
+One of the few operational rides this morning is the park’s huge Ferris wheel.
 It’s not included in our ticket, though.

 You can read the despair in my friends’ eyes.
 What are we doing here?
 Which rides should we spend those credits on?

 But then… suddenly, there’s good news.
-One of the park’s three coasters is opening its doors.
+One of the park’s 3 coasters is opening its doors.
 And although I’m not able to read Chinese words, I guess these red characters mean Cheap Zamperla Indoor Coaster with Crappy Dinosaur Theming.
 More or less.